CoboGlobal/cobo-waas2-go-sdk/docs/Transfer.md

 ### NewTransfer

-`func NewTransfer(requestId string, requestType string, source TransferSource, tokenId string, amount string, destination TransferDestination, ) *Transfer`
+`func NewTransfer(requestId string, requestType string, source TransferSource, tokenId string, destination TransferDestination, ) *Transfer`

 NewTransfer instantiates a new Transfer object
 This constructor will assign default values to properties that have it defined,